hypriot/blog/content/post/talk_ict_2016_international_conference_telecommunications.md

 title = "Cloud Computing Learning platform Hypriot Cluster Lab at ICT 2016"
 +++

 Our cooperation with University of Bamberg pays off once again: We had the chance to present our Hypriot Cluster Lab (HCL) at [ICT 2016](http://ict-2016.org/), the International Conference on Telecommunications.
-The conference attendees were mainly scientific researchers from all over the globe.
-Thus, HCL as a tool to learn about computer cloud computing could not get closer to representatives of the education sector.
+Thereby, HCL as a tool to learn about cloud computing could not get closer to representatives of the education sector, because the conference attendees were mainly scientific researchers from all over the globe.

 Now, after the show, we publish the [presentation slides](/images/ict-2016-greece/ICT-Presentation.pdf).
-However, the slides are not throughout self-explanatory, so we also write down what we've presented to the audience.
+However, the slides are not throughout self-explanatory, so we also write down what we've presented to the audience back in Greece.

 ![IoT-requirements](/images/ict-2016-greece/ict_logo.jpg)